eostitan/resource-usage-oracle/README.md

 ## EOSIO Resource Usage Aggregator

-Collects CPU and NET usage for all transactions using the get_blocks API, and submits to DelphiOracle.
+Collects CPU and NET usage for all transactions using the get_blocks API, and submits to Worbli oracle contract.

 ### How to Run